Hello,

 The most beautiful pottery were exclusively for religious purposes and, unfortunately, after much work the priest shattered to the ground as an offering to the gods.

 At the end of the explanation in the workshop it was possible to buy some of these handcrafted pieces, from personal experience I can say that they are the nicest and original that can be found all over Peru, very nice and appreciated as a gift return.
-Indicative price from 10 to 30 Euros.
+Indicative price from 10 to 30 Euro.

 From the area of the shops of ceramics in a few minutes we arrived at the pre-Columbian aqueducts Cantayo, an impressive feat of engineering that allowed water to local populations at least 2000 years ago to bring in water from the mountains to the desert.
 It was supposed that an underground river pass into the ground and that the prehispanic have established a tunnel with stones along the path of the water with natural ventilation shafts at certain intervals to facilitate maintenance.